MinimalistTraveler/blog-site/README.md

 - Note: This app is still in development right now and there could be some minor bugs that may appear.
 Don't be alarmed if it happens as it will be ironed out on the upcoming updates.
 Also expect a few changes to happen in the coming days as this isn't the final release.

+- There is a major bug when updating the blog post.
+This will be fixed on the next build.

 ## Features Server Side

 - The ability to create, edit and delete private blog posts.